 Within a wellhead protection area where the vulnerability score is 10, any existing or future commercial fertilizer or pesticide application where it is or would be a significant drinking water threat, is designated for the purpose of Section 58 of the Clean Water Act, and requires a Risk Management Plan.
-This includes, for example, but is not limited to the following (for full circumstance details refer to the MOECC Tables of Circumstances Tables of Drinking Water Threats):
+This includes, for example, but is not limited to the following (for full circumstance details refer to the Tables of Drinking Water Threats):

-- a) the application of commercial fertilizers where either - i. the livestock density (according to livestock density mapping) is greater than 1.0 nutrient unit/acre or - ii. the percentage of managed land is greater than 80%. - b) the application of pesticides to an area of land greater than 1 hectare resulting in the presence of chemicals listed in the MOECC Table of CircumstancesTables of Drinking Water Threats.
+- a) the application of commercial fertilizers where either - i. the livestock density (according to livestock density mapping) is greater than 1.0 nutrient unit/acre or - ii. the percentage of managed land is greater than 80%. - b) the application of pesticides to an area of land greater than 1 hectare resulting in the presence of chemicals listed in the MOECC Table of Circumstances.